-• Social Annotation with Perusall (Zoom Recording, 1 hour 5 minutes) – 1/16/2023 workshop by Jim Julius, Michael from Perusall, Rob Bond, John Kirwan, & Aaron Roberts
+Social Annotation with Perusall (Recording, 1 hour 5 minutes) – 1/16/2023 workshop by Jim Julius, Michael from Perusall, Rob Bond, John Kirwan, & Aaron Roberts

-Perusall makes it possible to have students comment, discuss, and share by annotating a document or image.
+Perusall makes it possible to have students comment, discuss, and share by annotating a document, image, or video within Canvas.
 Some possibilities might include:

-Perusall has been used independently by a number of MiraCosta faculty for several years, but starting in 2022 the college has licensed it, making it easier for all faculty to engage students in these kinds of rich, interactive learning opportunities.
+Perusall has been used independently by a number of MiraCosta faculty for years, but starting in 2022 the college licensed it, making it easier for all faculty to engage students in these kinds of rich, interactive learning opportunities.
 Perusall can be quickly added to any Canvas course.
-MiraCosta instructor and online mentor Lisa M. Lane has been using Perusall for some time, and has provided instructions and videos below to help faculty get started.
-You can also reach out to Lisa (email: llane@miracosta.edu ) to arrange for 1-1 mentoring support.
+Former MiraCosta instructor and online mentor Lisa M. Lane used Perusall for some time, and provided instructions and videos below to help faculty get started.

 Before class starts: set up Perusall